TEALSK12/2nd-semester-introduction-to-computer-science/README.md

-# A 2nd semester follow-up to the [TEALS Intro CS course](https://tealsk12.gitbook.io/intro-cs/)
+# A 2nd semester follow-up to the [TEALS Intro CS course](https://tealsk12.github.io/introduction-to-computer-science/)

 * GitHub: https://github.com/TEALSK12/2nd-semester-introduction-to-computer-science

+The following has been deprecated after the 2019/20 school year:
 * GitBook: https://tealsk12.gitbooks.io/2nd-semester-introduction-to-computer-science/content/

 ## About this curriculum